Skip to content

 self.execution_stats = {}

-The agent maintains separate caches and statistics for each tool, while the thread pool enables parallel execution of CPU-intensive tool operations.
+The agent maintains separate caches and statistics for each tool, while the thread pool with higher concurrency enables parallel execution of data-intensive tool operations optimized for typical data processing workloads.

 def _cache_key(self, tool_name: str, params: Dict[str, Any]) -> str: